gkeenans/gkeenan.co/src/about/elsewhere.md

 permalink: "/about/elsewhere/index.html"
 ---

-## Here are some other places you can find me, if you're into that sorta thing
+## Here are some other places you can find me, if you're into that sorta thing.

 ### Publications